Mathías Cardaccio

-Mathías Adolfo Cardaccio Alaguich (born 2 October 1987) is an Uruguayan footballer who plays as a midfielder.
+Mathías Adolfo Cardaccio Alaguich (born 2 October 1987) is an Uruguayan former footballer who played as a midfielder who is the coordinator of football of Liga MX club Cruz Azul.

 Career

 Club career

 Cardaccio began his playing career with Club Nacional de Football in Uruguay.
 His most famous goal for the club came in a 3–1 win against Cienciano that allowed Nacional to progress to the knockout stages of Copa Libertadores 2008.
-His talent did not go unnoticed and he was signed by A.C.
-Milan on a 4-year contract.
+His talent did not go unnoticed and he was signed by AC Milan on a 4-year contract.

 Cardaccio made his competitive debut for Milan in a 1–2 Coppa Italia loss to Lazio on 3 December 2008.
 He made his debut in Serie A on 26 April 2009, in Milan 3–0 win over Palermo, which later proved to be his only appearance with the rossoneri'.
 On 28 August 2009 Milan announced to have released Cardaccio and fellow Uruguayan Tabaré Viudez by mutual consent.

 His next club were Defensor Sporting Club back in Uruguay but on 29 January 2010 he was loaned to Banfield from Defensor Sporting, who had signed him on a free transfer during summer 2009.

 In 2010, he joined Mexican side Atlante.

 Chilean side Colo Colo reached an agreement to sign Cardaccio from his Greek club Asteras Tripoli F.C. in February 2013.